INCLUSION OF STUDENTS WITH DISABILITIES IN HIGHER ED. IN MASSACHUSETTS

 Watch: "STUDENTS WITH AUTISM OR INTELLECTUAL DISABILITIES ENROLLING IN COLLEGE"

 AGING WELL WITH AUTISM (55 and OLDER)

-In July 2013, the NLM Family Foundation and The Heller School for Social Policy and Management at Brandeis University co-sponsored a special one-day workshop, “Aging Well with Autism (55 and Older),” at Brandeis University in Waltham, MA.
+In July 2013, the NLM Family Foundation and The Heller School for Social Policy and Management at Brandeis University (Waltham, MA) co-sponsored a special one-day workshop, “Aging Well with Autism (55 and Older),” at Brandeis University in Waltham, MA.
 The purpose of the meeting was to discuss several unique challenges faced by the growing population of individuals with autism after age 55.
 Topics discussed included access to medical and health care services as well as senior life planning initiatives for older adults with autism and their families.
 Please click on the link below to view a summary of the presentations and discussions which took place at the workshop.

 Aging Well with Autism (55 and Older)

 With support from the NLM Family Foundation, Massachusetts Advocates for Children has published a fact sheet for parents and educators entitled, DSM-5 Autism Changes: Impact on Special Education.
 This fact sheet provides a brief explanation of the new DSM-5 ASD diagnostic criteria, and explains how the DSM-5 changes should not change or eliminate a child's IEP services.
 The fact sheet also describes special education rights and procedures parents can use to ensure that children continue to receive necessary services and supports.
 You can access the fact sheet by visiting Massachusetts Advocates for Children's website.